cra0/Gatekeeper-Systems-SmartWheel/README.md

 As it stands, the repository's contents are foundational.
 The goal moving forward is to uncover additional embedded functionalities within the firmware that extend beyond basic [replay attack](https://en.wikipedia.org/wiki/Replay_attack).

-If you wish to help contribute or discuss anything feel free to get in touch.
+If you wish to help contribute or discuss anything feel free to get in touch via email or join our [discord group](https://discord.gg/cVwmnhJgt3).

 ## References